 In 2011, I was asked to step in as CEO of ActiveRain which became the largest social network and blogging platform in real estate.
 We were able to grow revenue 40% and took the company to 10% EBITDA margins.
 Market Leader (NASDAQ:LEDR) purchased ActiveRain in October of 2011.

-Since then I have been running ActiveRain as well as running product management and strategy for Market Leader.
-Market Leader is the largest provider of Saas software in the real estate industry.
-Market Leader has partnered with large franchises like Keller Williams, Century 21 and Better Homes and Garden Real Estate to provide a comprehensive sales and marketing platform.
-We have more than 120,000 customers on our platform and more than 300,000 members in ActiveRain.
-We this kind of breadth, we touch more than 1 in 3 agents in the real estate industry with our products.
+Then I ran ActiveRain as well as product management and strategy for Market Leader.
+Market Leader was the largest provider of Saas software in the real estate industry.
+Market Leader partnered with large franchises like Keller Williams, Century 21 and Better Homes and Garden Real Estate to provide a comprehensive sales and marketing platform.
+We had more than 200,000 customers on our platform and more than 300,000 members in ActiveRain.
+We this kind of breadth, we touched 1 in 3 agents in the real estate industry with our products.
 I have also been active in the acquisition, re-launch and management of RealEstate.com

 In my spare time….